Evidence Tools

 Approach.
 Integrate oral health messages and strategies within existing community-based maternal and infant health programs

 Overview.
-There is growing evidence that oral health education interventions (e.g., oral health education using instructive materials, provision of dental supplies to improve daily oral hygiene habits, encouragement of dental visits, counseling and motivational interviewing to help navigate care) for expectant parents may increase receipt of dental visits.
+There is growing evidence that oral health education interventions (e.g., oral health education using instructive materials, provision of dental supplies to improve daily oral hygiene habits, encouragement of dental visits, counseling and motivational interviewing) to help navigate care for expectant parents may increase receipt of dental visits.
 While these results are encouraging, more research is needed for conclusive results.[1]
+These educational interventions work by addressing knowledge gaps about the importance of oral health during pregnancy, reducing anxiety about dental procedures, and building trust between expectant parents and dental care providers.
+By providing information and resources adapted to families' needs, preferences, and backgrounds, these programs can help families understand the connection between maternal oral health and pregnancy outcomes, ultimately supporting improved access to preventive dental services.

 Evidence.
 Emerging Evidence.
 Strategies with this rating typically trend positive and have good potential to work...